dfong1234/BakeOff2/README.md

 # BakeOff2 - NutriPlan

 ## Description
 NutriPlan is a nutrition/diet web application.
 It allows users to set up a dietary plan and search for food items using the Nutritionix database.
 The AI will give food recommendations based on features extracted from the foods, user input, and dietary needs.
 It can also nicely display prospective nutritional data based off these food suggestions.
-Recommended calorie requirements are determined using the most recent Estimated Energy Requirement (EER) equation.
+Recommended calorie requirements are determined using the most recent Estimated Energy Requirement (EER) equation [1][2].

 ## Installation Guide
 1. Install python 3.